joerter/spdx-dashboard/documentation/Assignment2/Analysis_and_Design.md

 ### Use Cases
 ####Editing
-* 1.Title: document is edited
+ 1. Title: document is edited
-* 2. Primary Actor: Dashboard User
+ 2. Primary Actor: Dashboard User
-* 3. Goal in Context: To update existing information in a SPDX document
+ 3. Goal in Context: To update existing information in a SPDX document
-* 4. Stakeholders and Interests:
+ 4. Stakeholders and Interests:
 	1. User
 		1. To alter preexisting data that may be incorrect or outdated.
 		2. To include data that may have been previously absent (license assertions)